-Women's migration flows to South Korea are more complex, and appear to be very variable over time; this reflects the relatively small numbers of migrants (Table A7).
+Women's migration flows to South Korea are more complex and appear to be exceedingly variable over time; this reflects the relatively small numbers of migrants (Appendix Table A1, panel 7).
 South Korea may be less likely to import domestic workers and care workers, like Japan (Cheng and Choo 2015).
 Research suggests marriage migrants may come from China (including Korean Chinese), Vietnam, Japan, and the Philippines (Choo 2013; Seol 2006).
-Our data does suggest a relatively high proportion of women migrants from Japan in the 1980s that may include ethnic Korean marriage migrants.
+Our data do suggest a relatively high proportion of women migrants from Japan in the 1980s that may include ethnic Korean marriage migrants.
 Filipino migration vacillates over this period.
-While we do not see women predominant migration from China or Vietnam, this may suggest that men from these nations are migrating for other types of work during the same period, or that women are migrating as dependents.
-While Indonesian migration was relatively high in the 1960s and 1980s, it was lower during the 1980s, and is men predominant by the 1990s.
+While we do not see women predominant migration from China or Vietnam, this may suggest that men from these countries are migrating for other types of work during the same period, or that women are migrating as dependents.
+While Indonesian migration was relatively high in the 1960s and 1980s, it was lower during the 1980s, and was men predominant by the 1990s.